Leptokurtic

 Episodes

-Episode 1 – Nine Centuries of Exchange Rates: What 240 Countries and 900 Years of Data Reveal
+Episode 1 – Twenty Centuries of Financial Data: What 240 Countries and 2,000 Years Reveal

-We assembled forex-centuries, an open dataset of exchange rates from 1106 to 2026 covering 240 countries from 13 sources.
+We assembled forex-centuries, an open dataset of exchange rates, gold, silver, interest rates, commodity prices, GDP, sovereign debt, and more, across 27 sources spanning 1 CE to 2026 and covering 240 countries.
 Fat tails are universal.
 Pegged currencies are the most dangerous.
 Every currency loses against gold.

 Episode 2 – Detecting Crashes with Fat-Tail Statistics

-We built fatcrash, a Rust+Python toolkit with 13 crash detection methods: LPPLS, DFA, EVT, Hill, Kappa, Hurst, GSADF, and more.
-Tested on 39 drawdowns across BTC, SPY, Gold, and 54 years of forex.
-DFA detects 82% of crashes.
-The combined detector reaches 79%.
+We built fatcrash, a Rust+Python toolkit with 15 crash detection methods: LPPLS, DFA, EVT, Hill, Kappa, Hurst, GSADF, momentum/reversal, price velocity, and more.
+Tested on 96 drawdowns across BTC, SPY, Gold, 23 forex pairs, and equity crises with honest precision/recall/F1 metrics.
+Plus: which methods transfer to revenue and profit data.

 Episode 3 – The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question